 During product development of the overnight dry shampoo, I wanted the component to spray out powders.
 I really disliked the ‘salt shaker’ dry shampoos because I always found it really messy.
 So I went to some aerosol manufacturers to see if they had any aerosol components that did not require using chemicals or propellants.
 Not only were there no natural propellants, but what I found out was the amount of aerosol gases that are used in order for it to spray out product.
 I was left completely shocked!
 Are you ready for it?

-60-90% of what’s actually in an aerosol can are PROPELLANT GASSES!
-What?
-Many of us have been paying a premium on gasses, which means when we buy an aerosol dry shampoo, we are only getting 10-40% of ACTUAL product.
+60-90% of what’s actually in an aerosol can are PROPELLANT GASES!
+Many of us have been paying a premium on gases, which means when we buy an aerosol dry shampoo, we are only getting about 10-40% of ACTUAL product.
 So that pretty and tall aerosol can sitting in your bathroom is practically empty when you buy it.
 Feeling ripped off yet?

 Aerosol cans are still being widely used in the beauty industry and us consumers have been unknowingly exposing ourselves to these chemicals on a daily basis.
 Now that you know this secret, will you opt for a healthier option?

 10 second quickies

 If you’ve ever experienced an armpit rash it could be because of the ingredients in your deodorant.
 This week on the blog I share what ingredient you should look out for and a simple method for testing how much of that ingredient is in your deodorant.